Close

 • Modifying existing waiver category.
 States may consider modifying one of their existing waiver categories (such as individuals with critical need).
 This would allow military families transferring into a state (or transitioning out of the military) to be placed on the expedited list to receive services through HCBS.
 The military family member must have been receiving services at the last location to qualify.

-The following states either have no waiting list or agree to the policy of allowing active-duty military families to enroll in their state of legal residence to get on the wait list:
+According to the DSLO Military State Policy Source website, the following states either have no waiting list (*) or agree to the policy of allowing active-duty military families to enroll in their state of legal residence and be placed on the wait list, or retain their wait list position despite a military-directed move out of state:

-Alabama, Alaska, Arkansas, Arizona, California, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Massachusetts, Maryland, Michigan, Montana, North Carolina, North Dakota, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Virginia, Vermont, Washington and Wyoming.
+Alabama, Alaska, Arkansas, Arizona*, California, Connecticut, Delaware*, District of Columbia*, Florida, Georgia, Hawaii*, Idaho*, Illinois, Indiana, Kansas, Louisiana, Massachusetts*, Maryland, Michigan, Missouri, Montana, North Carolina, North Dakota, Nebraska, New Jersey*, New Mexico, New York, Ohio, Oklahoma, Oregon, Rhode Island*, South Carolina, South Dakota, Tennessee, Texas, Virginia, Vermont, Washington* and Wyoming.

 The following state has modified an existing waiver category: Florida.